Introduction to HBase Architecture

 Responsible for changes in the schema or modifications in META data according to the direction of the client application

-- Much DDL work on HBase tables is handled by HMaster.
+- HMaster handles much DDL work on HBase tables.

 Some of the methods that HMaster Interface exposes are mainly.
 META data-oriented methods.